alduraimron/alduraimron/README.md

 ## 👋 Hi, I'm Aldura!
-🎓 I'm an Informatics Engineering student at Brawijaya University
+🎓 I'm an Informatics Engineering student at Brawijaya University  <br>
-💻 Currently focusing on Backend Development and DevSecOps 🚀 Exploring cloud, CI/CD pipelines, and infrastructure as code 🌱 Always learning something new
+💻 Currently focusing on Backend Development and DevSecOps <br>
+🚀 Exploring cloud, CI/CD pipelines, and infrastructure as code<br>
+🌱 Always learning something new <br>
 - 📫 How to reach me:
   - Email: alduraarmanushaufaimron2@gmail.com
   - LinkedIn: [linkedin.com/in/aldura-imron](https://www.linkedin.com/in/aldura-imron)